isaacchristian/vault-local/README.md

 Note that TLS is disabled, if you'd like to have it enabled, change it to `0` and add the necessary lines that are currently commented out.

+* Recommended putting this within your `vault.d` directory as a `vault.hcl` config file.

 ```
 storage "postgresql" {
   connection_url = "postgresql://postgres:[password]@localhost:5432/postgres"